 Our tutorial how to register your business with Companies House highlights how and when each type of business must register with Companies House.

 Don't forget that, if you register with Companies House as a limited company, you must tell HM Revenue & Customs (HMRC) that you are liable for Corporation Tax.
 You'll also have to register with HMRC as an employer as you will have to operate PAYE on the earnings of company directors and any other employees.

 If you'd like to find out more about Corporation Tax you can check out the video what is Corporation Tax.

 Register for free business start-up support

 Access free start-up business support through Invest Northern Ireland’s (NI) Regional Start Initiative, the programme includes one-to-one mentoring, business workshops and business plan development.
-Register for the Regional Start Initiative through our online form.
+Register for the Regional Start Initiative on the Go for it website.